o-ran-sc/nonrtric-rapp-orufhrecovery/goversion/README.md

 Any of the addresses used by this product can be configured to use https, by specifying it as the scheme of the address URI.
 The client will not use server certificate verification.
 The consumer's own callback will only listen to the scheme configured in the scheme of the consumer host address.

-The configured public key and cerificate shall be PEM-encoded.
+The configured public key and certificate shall be PEM-encoded.
 A self signed certificate and key are provided in the `security` folder of the project.
 These files should be replaced for production.
 To generate a self signed key and certificate, use the example code below:

     openssl req -new -x509 -sha256 -key server.key -out server.crt -days 3650